 Aside from unconscious bias, it can often be difficult to approach a child with ADHD during a fallout or in the midst of chaos.
 It is important – especially in stressful spaces – that you choose mindfulness.
 Choosing mindfulness in every situation will improve your communication skills with everyone around you, especially a child who may be struggling.
 This begins with allowing your child space when they need to calm down.
 If you are mindful of their emotions at the moment, then they will be more open to responding instead of reacting.

 The ramifications of ADHD in boys can be excruciating.
 Even early on, they can be excluded because of increased aggression, or the aforementioned gender bias.
 They may thrive with attention and want to hold the spotlight a bit more than usual, resolving in aggression from other students and children.
 However, receiving negative feedback in these instances can be earth-shattering for your son, especially early on in development.
 Just imagining how this much critical feedback will probably increase your stress levels.
 Approaching them with compassion can do wonders for their self-esteem.

 One of the biggest things to keep in mind is that boys tend to experience fewer problems in an activity-oriented social world.
-In these spaces, ADHD traits like risk-taking and aggression can be viewed in a positive manner.
+In these spaces, common traits for ADHD in boys such as risk-taking and aggression can be viewed in a positive manner.
 Finding them a group hobby, like improvisational theater, a team sport or another extra-curricular will encourage social interaction and help with symptom management.